open-alchemy/OpenAlchemyEditor/web/README.md

 Update the selected seed:

-1. Set the `state.selected` in the state to the value in the event.
+1. Set the `state.editor.selected` in the state to the value in the event.

 Load the requested seed: